-The American Association on Intellectual and Developmental Disability (AAIDD, 2010) definition of intellectual disability, which is consistent with that of the World Health Organisation (WHO, ICD-10 and ICF, 2001) states that 'Intellectual Disability is a disability characterised by significant limitation both in intellectual functioning and in adaptive behaviour as expressed in conceptual, social and practical adaptive skills.
-This disability originates before the age of 18'.
-Limitations in adaptive behaviour affect both daily life and the ability to respond to life changes and environmental demands.
+Intellectual Disability is a disability characterised by significant limitation both in intellectual functioning and in adaptive behaviour as expressed in conceptual, social and practical adaptive skills.
+This disability originates before the age of 22'.
+Limitations in adaptive behaviour affect both daily life and the ability to respond to life changes and environmental demands (AAIDD - 2010, WHO ICD-10 and ICF-2001).